H2OKing89/shelfr/docs/cli/README.md

 # CLI Documentation

-This folder contains documentation about the MAMFast CLI architecture, refactoring efforts, and audit results.
+This folder contains documentation about the shelfr CLI architecture, refactoring efforts, and audit results.

 ## Quick Start